 The Automotive PWM Bi-Directional Controller and DRIVER is a complete auto-repair and diagnostic tool meant to power high current loads (up to 60 Amps) and also trigger low voltage controller modules.
+Control just about anything.
 You have complete control over the output signal.
 Control all: amplitude, frequency and duty-cycle.
 Not all devices use the same PWM frequency.
-That makes this market's only PWM Bi-Directional Controller fit for controlling all electrical components available today.
+That makes this the market's only PWM Bi-Directional Controller fit for controlling all electrical components available on automobiles today.
 Read more to see how it works.

 Universal PWM Bi-Directional Controller